AngrySnout/SauerTracker-banners/README.md

 Refer to https://sauertracker.net/api for more information on the *server*, *player*, and *clan* API paths.

+See [built-in themes](https://github.com/AngrySnout/SauerTracker-banners/tree/master/themes) for some examples.

 ## Notes and bugs

 * Be careful when using in-line HTML with the foreignObject element.
 The results in some browsers might be different from the server generated images.
 You must experiment.
+* When writing your template, make sure you have all the fonts used or else preview will not work, regardless of whether they are available on the server or not.

 ## License
 GNU General Public License v3.0